-This policy will be subject to regular review in line with changes in legislation, case law, other relevant developments, changes in the workplace and the experiences of the organisation in implementation.
+This policy is reviewed at least once annually as part of ongoing governance compliance and in line with changes in legislation, case law, other relevant developments, changes in the workplace and the experiences of the organisation in implementation.
 All questions relating to the execution or interpretation of this policy should be referred to the General Manager.